Setasign/PHPSyntaxHighlighter/README.md

 links (and the tokenizer for the actual output) keeps the highlighted HTML a deterministic, 1:1 representation of the original source.

-While resolving links, the highlighter keeps track of:

-- namespaces and `use` imports (plain, grouped, and function imports; aliases; fully qualified, qualified and unqualified names)
-- variable types assigned via `new` and via return types of chained method/function calls
-- variable scoping across functions, closures (including `use (...)` and `use (&...)`) and arrow functions

 ## Requirements

 - PHP >= 8.5